-Before it, all starts: How to be a desired mentor?
+Before it all starts: How to be a desired mentor?

-by Lukas Liebich
+By Lukas Liebich

-Over the past ten years, I mentored more than 25 people.
+Over the past ten years, I have mentored more than 25 people.
 I got various flavors.
 Mentoring is great, but let’s be honest: It can also be a real drag.

-A couple of quick tips for you:
+Here are a couple of quick tips for you:

 A long-term tip:

 Become a great speaker.
-How to do that is beyond the scope of this blog post – but being great (relaxed, insightful, funny) on stage is the most convincing argument for people to make you the one to help them on their own journey.
+How to do that is beyond the scope of this blog post – but being great (relaxed, insightful, funny) on stage is the most convincing argument for people to make you the one to help them on their journey.

 Lukas Liebich DTM-Cafe4